Datavault-UK/automate-dv-docs/docs/best_practices.md

 ## Column name quoting and escaping

-By default, dbtvault automatically quotes columns in all macro code, aside from with derived columns which must be [explicitly configured to be escaped](./macros/stage_macro_configurations.md#escaping-column-names-that-are-not-sql-compliant).
+By default, AutomateDV automatically quotes columns in all macro code, aside from with derived columns which must be [explicitly configured to be escaped](./macros/stage_macro_configurations.md#escaping-column-names-that-are-not-sql-compliant).

 This escaping approach to make it easier to deal with non-compliant and awkward column names in your source data.